KomodoPlatform/Documentation.rst.old/docs/source/agama/release-notes/agama-v0.2.38.rst

 Agama-v0.2.38-Updates
 *********************

-1. Spv max vin parse settings
+1. Spv max vin parse settings has been added.

 a.
 SPV parse settings may be found in Settings -> App Config